timothy-huang/my_blog/_posts/2022-05-20-The book that changed my life.md

 author: "Tim"
 ---

-The number one book that changed my life is *How to Win Friends and Influence People*, by Dale Carnegie.
+The book that changed my life is *How to Win Friends and Influence People*, by Dale Carnegie.

 If you're a self-development nerd, you're probably groaning by now.
 But it's true, reading this book kicked off my journey to becoming a more considerate person who is (hopefully) more likable.